Would you like to start your first project that includes the generation of a high-quality reference genome?

 Is another research group already producing the reference genome for your species?
 On one of the following portals, you can check to see if anyone has already produced the reference genome for your species:

-ERGA data portal: This portal allows you to see species for which high-quality reference genomes have already been produced by ERGA-affiliated research groups.
+2. ERGA data portal: This portal allows you to see species for which high-quality reference genomes are already being or have already been produced by ERGA-Affiliated projects.

-GoAT: Genomes on a Tree is built using GenomeHubs 2, to present genome-relevant metadata for all Eukaryotic taxa across the tree of life.
+3. GoAT: Genomes on a Tree presents genome-relevant metadata for all Eukaryotic taxa across the tree of life.
 Metadata in GoaT include, genome assembly attributes, genome sizes, C values, and chromosome numbers from multiple sources.
+GoaT also collects information from various BioGenome projects about the species they plan to sequence and/or have already started sequencing.

 2. Sample acquisition strategy

 You are planning your field work and would like to know where to start?
-Here is a step-by-step guide:
+Here are some key considerations to help you get started:

 a.
 Permits